KFFData/COVID-19-Data/Country Trend Data/README.md

 - Death_Change_7_Day_Rolling_Average - 7-day rolling average in new COVID-19 deaths.

 ## Global COVID-19 Policy Actions Dashboard
+Currently, these data are unavailable as we work to update and replace our existing dashboard tracking governments' policy actions in response to COVID-19.
+In the meantime, other helpful resources include the [Oxford Covid-19 Government Response Tracker (OxCGRT)](https://github.com/OxCGRT/covid-policy-tracker).

 ## Global COVID-19 Vaccine Dashboard